patkoch/terraform_virtual_machine_windows/README.md

 [Hashicorp - azurerm - public ip](https://registry.terraform.io/providers/hashicorp/azurerm/2.55.0/docs/resources/public_ip)

-# Deployment of the Windows virtual machine
+# Deploy and destroy the Windows virtual machine with Terraform

 I recommend to conduct all commands in VS Code using a new Terminal.